Ziya-ur-Rahman Azmi

 Abu Ahmad Muhammad Abdullah Azami or Ziya-ur-Rahman Azmi (also written as Dhiya-ur-Rahman A'zamī; 1943 – 30 July 2020) was an Indian-born Saudi Arabian Islamic scholar who served as the Dean of the Department of Hadith at the Islamic University of Madinah.
-He is known for his compilation of hadith titled Al-Jaami’ ul-Kamil fi al-Hadith al-Sahih al-Shamil which contains all authentic Prophetic narrations (Sahih Hadiths) as per his claim.
+He is known for his compilation of hadith titled Al-Jaami’ ul-Kamil fi al-Hadith al-Sahih al-Shamil which contains all authentic Prophetic narrations (sahih hadiths) as per his claim.

 Biography

-Ziya-ur-Rahman Azmi was born Banke Laal into a Hindu Family in 1943 in Azamgarh.
-In 1959, at first he found a sanskrit translation of Quran and got attracted to Islam by reading it.
-A few days later, he was gifted a booklet of Abul Ala Maududi named "Satya Dharma" (true religion) by Hakeem Muhammad Ayyub Nadwi who was a member of Jamaat-e-Islami Hind, and by reading the book, he became more interested to Islam and started attending Islamic seminars by Jamaat-e-Islami Hind.
-Aged 15, he embraced Islam in 1960.
-After converting to Islam, he received extreme opposition from his family and community.
+Ziya-ur-Rahman Azmi was born Banke Laal into a Hindu Brahmin family in 1943 in Azamgarh.
+In 1959, he came across a Sanskrit translation of Quran and became interested in Islam through reading it.
+A few days later, he was gifted a booklet of Abul Ala Maududi named Satya Dharma (“true religion” in Hindi) by Hakeem Muhammad Ayyub Nadwi, who was a member of Jamaat-e-Islami Hind.
+After reading the book, he became further interested in Islam and began attending Islamic seminars by Jamaat-e-Islami Hind.
+In 1960, at age 15, he formally embraced Islam.
+After converting to Islam, he received extreme opposition from his upper-caste Hindu family and community.
 He received his primary education in a local school and then enrolled at the Shibli National College in Azamgarh.
 He began studying the traditional dars-e-nizami at the Jamia Darussalam in Oomerabad, and received a B.A. and an M.A. in Islamic studies from the Islamic University of Madinah and the Umm al-Qura University respectively.
 He wrote his doctoral thesis at the Al-Azhar University.

 Azmi was appointed professor at the Islamic University of Madinah and was later awarded Saudi Arabian citizenship.
 He died on 30 July 2020.